TheGingerCo/ginger-talk/README.md

 - _will update soon_

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.
+And of course Ginger Talk itself is open source with a [public repository](https://talk.theginger.co/repo)) on GitHub.
 ---
 ## Installation